 - Make sure the balance shown on the bank statements can be reconciled to the balance in the cashbook.

-- Report the past, present and future financial progress and position of the organisation to all committee meetings and the AGM.
+- Report the past, present and future financial progress and position of the club to all committee meetings and the AGM.

-- Faithfully discharge your responsibilities to the committee of the organisation, its members, its sponsors and others with whom it does business.
+- Faithfully discharge your responsibilities to the committee of the club, its members, its sponsors and others with whom it does business.